vinay-swamy/Rstudio-docker/README.md

 ```

-Then on Manitou, request a compute node, load singularity and pull the container
+Then on Manitou, request a compute node, load singularity, clone this repo, and pull the container
 ```
 module load singularity
 singularity pull rstudio.sif docker://vinayswamy/rstudiodocker:latest